HIna-Ahmad/ETL_project/README.md

 ## Extraction: ##
-Two tables were extracted from the [basketball-reference](http://www.basketball-reference.com) webpage; player stats [player stats](https://www.basketball-reference.com/leagues/NBA_2020_totals.html) and player salaries [player stats](https://www.basketball-reference.com/contracts/players.html) for the current (2019-20) basketball season.
+Two tables were extracted from the [basketball-reference](http://www.basketball-reference.com) webpage; [player stats](https://www.basketball-reference.com/leagues/NBA_2020_totals.html) and [player salaries](https://www.basketball-reference.com/contracts/players.html) for the current (2019-20) basketball season.
 We saved these tables in the resources folders as nba_salaries2019.csv and and player_stats.csv.

 ## Transformation: ##